310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 The kids who have the most fun — the ones who enjoy their youth as much as they can… They become the winners once they're adults.

-We don't have to constantly think about work, and desperately keep trying to produce more results, yeah?
+We don't have to constantly think about work, and desperately keep trying to produce more results, do we?

 After all, back when most people only cared about getting rewards and other useless junk—

 The ones who told them, “Have some fun!”
 “Have a dream or two!”
 “Enjoy your youth to the fullest!,” and made them see that—

-Were us, Trickstar — us, who carried out the revolution… right?
+Were us, Trickstar — Us, who carried out the revolution… right?

 That's the sort of Trickstar I love.